 Data center substation commissioning confirms a facility meets the design intent and the owner’s requirements.
 During the commissioning process, load bank solutions verify the electrical and thermal systems operate per specifications.

-When conducted properly, commissioning ensures a reliable and resilient operation.
+When conducted properly, data center commissioning ensures a reliable and resilient operation.
 With in-depth load testing expertise, your load bank provider can help:

 - Deliver the right equipment and on-site personnel to conduct load testing